Pakistan Pushes For More Effective UNSC, Focusing On Its Failure To End Israels War Against Gaza - UrduPoint

 Pakistan Pushes For More Effective UNSC, Focusing On Its Failure To End Israel's War Against Gaza

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2023) Highlighting the UN Security Council's failure to stop Palestinians' "slaughter" in the Israeli--blockaded Gaza Strip, Pakistan has underscored the need to make the 15-member body more representative, transparent and accountable to ensure world peace and security.
+UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2023) Highlighting UN Security Council's failure to stop Palestinian's "slaughter" in the Israeli-blockaded Gaza Strip, Pakistan has underscored the need to make the 15-member body more representative, transparent and accountable to ensure world peace and security.

 "For more than a month now, a brutal war has raged in Gaza, with blatant war crimes and genocide being perpetrated by Israel against innocent Palestinian women and children," Ambassador Munir Akram said in the UN General Assembly's debate on how to reform the Security Council, pointing out that inability of its permanent members to agree on decisive action is the Primary reason for frequent failures to respond effectively to conflicts.

-In this regard, the Pakistani envoy said that adding new permanent members to an enlarged Council would statistically multiply the prospects of its paralysis.
+In this regard, the Pakistani envoy said that adding new permanent members in an enlarged Council would statistically multiply the prospects of its paralysis.

 "The problem cannot be the solution," Ambassador Akram said.